 Millennial Marketing Statistics (Editor’s Choice)

-1. There are 83 million millennials on the planet.
+1. There are about 72 million millennials in the US.

-According to 2019 data, the number of millennials exceeds 80 million.
-They are one of the biggest generations in the US workforce and will soon overtake baby boomers, making millennial customers very valuable and significant on account of their purchasing power and spending habits.
+According to the latest available Census data for the US, the number of millennials exceeds 70 million, accounting for about a fifth of the nation’s population.
+They are one of the biggest generations in the country’s workforce, making millennial customers very valuable on account of their purchasing power and spending habits.

 4. 86% of millennials overspend on holiday gifts.

 Millennials shopping statistics from 2020 further show that over a fifth of those who went overboard on holiday spending did so by more than $500.
 Selling to millennials isn’t hard during the holidays and while this is admirable, overspending can result in taking money out of savings and the mounting debt becomes evident once the holiday season ends.

 According to the 2020 Consumer Culture Report, millennials are the generation that is the most prone to impulse shopping.
 That being said, millennial spending statistics further reveal that millennials are also more likely to watch carefully for sales before purchasing an item they want (90%) in comparison to Gen-Xers (85%) or baby boomers (36%).